ymonno/PolarDenDem/README.md

 ## Reference
 The code is available for research purposes only.
 If you use this code for publications, please cite the following papers.

-"Polarization Denoising and Demosaicking: Dataset and Baseline Method" Muhamad Daniel Ariff Bin Abdul Rahman, Yusuke Monno, Masayuki Tanaka, and Masatoshi Okutomi, IEEE International Conference on Image Processing (ICIP), pp.2524-2529, September, 2025.
+"Polarization Denoising and Demosaicking: Dataset and Baseline Method"<br>
+Muhamad Daniel Ariff Bin Abdul Rahman, Yusuke Monno, Masayuki Tanaka, and Masatoshi Okutomi<br>
+IEEE International Conference on Image Processing (ICIP), pp.2524-2529, September, 2025.